jsa2/aad-auth-n-z/readme.md

 ✅ Setting on GUI
 ![img](img/SPN-UserAssignemtn1.png)

-If this setting is not enabled arbitrary SPN's registered in the tenant with client credentials be they single or multi-tenant origin can request valid tokens for apps that don't do internal ACL for permissions (or require user assigment).
+If this setting is not enabled arbitrary SPN's registered in the tenant with client credentials(be they single or multi-tenant origin), the spn can request valid tokens for apps that don't do internal ACL for permissions (or require user assigment).

 - [Reference 1](https://joonasw.net/view/cross-tenant-token-attacks-now-harder-in-azure-ad)